iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 });
 ```

-#### OnViewExtentsError and MarginOptions Separated from ViewChangeOptions
+#### OnViewExtentsError and MarginOptions separated from ViewChangeOptions

 The `opts` argument to [ViewState3d.lookAt]($frontend) was previously declared to be of type [ViewChangeOptions]($frontend).
 However, it only used the `onExtentsError` member to handle invalid view extents.
 That caused confusion because it led you to believe that [ViewState3d.lookAt]($frontend) performed a view change when it doesn't, it merely modifies the `ViewState3d`.